SwanHub/Inscrutable/README.md

-## Inscrutable
+## Description

-*Inscrutable is the first of many games to come from the umbrella .co of "Flatiron Games", games made by students, instructors, alumni at Flatiron School.
+The intention of Inscrutable is to usher in a host of games created by students, instructors and alumni at Flatiron School.
+The hope is one day these games can make it to the app store and generate money for student scholarships.

+## Installation

+- gem `tty-prompt`
+- gem `paint`

+## Rules / Game Flow

 - player is initially given a sequence of numbers 1 - 9